Chidu3366/CTJGP_ckad/LAB 9 - RBAC.md

 ```
 By following these steps, you will be able to deploy the Kubernetes Dashboard, establish secure access, and navigate the interface to monitor and manage your Kubernetes cluster.

-## Task 2: Allowing the User to access Namespace using  Role Binding
+## Task 2: Implementing RBAC Using Namespaces (Allowing the User to access Namespace)

 #### Prepare user
 switch to the root user, create a new user named **test-user**, and switch to the newly created user's home directory.
 ```